Onset of intermittent octahedral patterns in spherical B\'enard convection: Bifurcation with pure modes

-We shall assume: \\ {\bf Hypothesis (H2):} $3d_1-\frac{4}{7}d_2<0$. \\ (H2) combined with (H1-iii) is equivalent to $d_1<0$ and $21/4d_1<d_2<-d_1$.
-Then the parabola is oriented towards $y_0>0$ in the $(\mu_2,y_0)$ plane.
-Even in the limit $c=0$ the two branches of the parabola correspond to symmetrically distinct states.
+Since $d_1<d_2<0$ (Fig. \ref{fig:coef-versus-pr}), $D<0$ and the parabola is oriented towards $y_0>0$.
+Here again the two branches correspond to symmetrically distinct states.

-We note these solutions $\beta=\beta_+$ or $\beta_-$.
-They generate three-dimensional $\OO3$ orbits of equilibria.
+We note these solutions $\beta_+$ and $\beta_-$.
+They generate three-dimensional $\OO3$-orbits of equilibria.
 The eigenvalues of the Jacobian matrix $L_{\beta_\pm}$ of the vector field linearized at $\beta_\pm$ are listed in the following table \ref{vp_O}, together with the corresponding eigenspaces.
-Here again the multiplicity and eigenspaces follow from the isotypic decomposition of the action of $\OB\oplus\ZZ2^c$ in the $\ell=3,4$ representation of $\OO3$.
+Here again the multiplicity and eigenspaces result from the isotypic decomposition of the action of $\OB\oplus\ZZ2^c$ in the $\ell=3,4$ representation of $\OO3$.
 The convention is that coordinates which do not appear in the definition of eigenspaces must be set equal to 0.
-The $\beta_\pm$ solutions are parametrized by their coordinate $y_0$.
+The $ \beta_\pm$ solutions are parametrized by the coordinate $y_0$.